Often when surveying respondents, you will already have data from your list of contacts that you'd like to include with your survey data.

 - Custom 1-10

-When a contact is added to your email campaign, and sent an email invitation, the recipient clicks the link and their contact information will be pulled into the survey and automatically associated with the response.
+When a contact clicks the link from their email campaign invitation their contact information will be pulled into the survey and automatically associated with the survey questions in their response.
 This makes this data available as part of the CSV/Excel export as well as when browsing individual responses.
 It is even accessible as part of filtering in reporting!

 Strengths: Completely integrated, familiar (like managing an address book), requires no outside services.